jdratlif/ggencoder-java/readme.txt

-  Cheatmaster - Author of ggconvc - The whole idea came from her program Tony Hedstrom - His Codes gave me the idea to make some of my own, which lead to needing an encoding program, which lead to this
+  Cheatmaster - Author of ggconvc - The whole idea came from her program Tony Hedstrom - His Codes gave me the idea to make some of my own, which lead to needing an encoding program, which lead to this Johnny Hang Yang - His questions made me take a closer look at the ignored part
+                     of NES addresses and lead me to fix a bug in the program.

 -------------------------------------------------------------------------------
 | How it Works